BtheGit/redux-redux/README.md

 ### Chapter 2: Let's start making an interface

 Now that we have our state (variables) in one place, we can get even fancier.
 Instead of directly changing (setting) our state, let's just tell our state to change itself.
 Why?
-Well, if for no other reason than to not worry about how it happens.
-Our functions right now are simple, but if we made it a bit more complicated, if we wanted to add in extra checks to make sure we couldn't do things like this:
+Well, we'll do it if for no other reason than to not have to worry about how it happens.
+Our functions right now are simple, but if we made it a bit more complicated we would want to add in extra checks to make sure we couldn't do things like this:

 ```javascript
 addChild(0.7734)
 ```

-When we make the state object responsible for these things it keeps our other functions simple.
-THe idea being that if more than one function needs to use the same state, why repeat all that extra work?
+When we make the state object responsible for these things it keeps our other functions simple (these other functions represent external programs using the state management library we're building).
+The idea being that if more than one function needs to use the same state, why repeat all that extra work?
 Let the state handle itself.

 For example, let's say we want to make sure a newMood is a string.
 We would do something like this: